Pál Jávor: During the war

-After the German invasion of Hungary, he was arrested by Arrow party members.
+After the German invasion of Hungary, he was arrested by Arrow Party members.
 Jávor was first held in the prison of Sopronkőhida under dire conditions, then transported to Germany.
 After being liberated by Allied forces, he awaited for the end of the war in Tann and Pfarrkirchen.
 His confinement lasted over nine months, about which he wrote a recollection published in 1946.

-After the war he found that the theatre world had largely rejected him, offering him only a few roles.
-The intellectual and cultural cleansing of the new Communist government leaving him virtually no possibilities.
-Between July and August, 1946, Jávor made a successful tour of Romania, and then on 15 October, answering several calls, travelled to the United States.
+After the war, he found that the theatre world had largely rejected him, offering him only a few roles.
+The intellectual and cultural cleansing of the new Communist government left him virtually no possibilities.
+Between July and August 1946, Jávor made a successful tour of Romania, and then, on 15 October, after answering several calls, travelled to the United States.

 Living in the United States

 After arriving in the United States, he was met with great acclaim by the emigrant community, but despite this, he could only arrange small comedic and musical shows, which he found humiliating.
 Slowly sinking into depression and reaching again for alcohol, the quality of his shows also sank, emptying audience seats.
 While he thought about returning home, he received no encouraging news from Hungary, and the increasingly tense political situation also forced him to remain in the States.
 He traveled to Hollywood to seek film roles, but his limited English left him few possibilities.
-His best known Hollywood role is probably the small part of opera baritone Antonio Scotti in the hit film The Great Caruso (1951), starring Mario Lanza.
+His best known appearance in a Hollywood movie is probably the small role of famous operatic baritone Antonio Scotti in the hit film The Great Caruso (1951), starring Mario Lanza.

 With humiliating castings and low ranking roles he found degrading, Jávor joined a touring group, performing Hungarian hit songs.
-Later he also worked part-time as a gatekeeper, and computer operator.
+Later he also worked part-time as a gatekeeper and computer operator.
 During his 11 years in the US, Jávor met numerous difficulties, but also remembered joyful moments: he wrote numerous articles in American-Hungarian papers, and with his journalist ID he could visit movie theatres for free.
 Through a voluntary detoxication cure, he gave up alcohol-addiction, and befriended several emigrant artists living in the United States, including Sándor Márai.

 Final years

-In 1956, touring Israel with an occasional group, he learnt that he could finally go home - which he did in 1957, awaited by friends, and jobs in the Jókai and Petőfi theatres.
-However, the years of hardships laid still fresh on Jávor, and several critics found his acting lacking.
+In 1956, while touring Israel with an occasional group, he learnt that he could finally go home - which he did in 1957, awaited by friends, and jobs in the Jókai and Petőfi theatres.
+However, the years of hardships were still fresh on Jávor's mind, and several critics found his acting lacking.
 But his still living legend carried him on, making several successful appearances, and a movie deal.